rkgIITBh/data-structures.github.io/HTML/rbDeletionExample.md

 The configuration is a symmetric case of case 2 (black sibling with a red child).
 Since both children of the black sibling are red we can apply restructuring and color compensation for either of the two subcases.
 More preceisely, we apply a right rotation on left sibling of the node with excess black.
 It pushes the sibling one level up and the parent one level down.
-Hence, the black heights at parent is adjusted appropriately.
+Hence, the excess black is compensated and heights at parent is adjusted appropriately.
 The result is shown in the figure below.

 <p style="text-align:center;"><img src="../images/rbt_ex1delete6.jpg"></p>